Dino4674/MVVMCoordinatorKit/README.md

 ### Coordinator + Router

 Each `Coordinator` has its own `Router`, which you use to do all the push/pop/present/dismiss calls.
-However, the base `Coordinator` class has convenience functions for `push`, `present`, and `setRoot` `Coordinator`, which automatically handles the release of resources for you.
+However, the `BaseCoordinator` class has convenience functions for `push`, `present`, and `setRoot` `Coordinator`, which automatically handles the release of resources for you.

 ```
-public func pushCoordinator(_ coordinator: Coordinator, animated: Bool = true, onPop: RouterCompletion? = nil)
+public func pushCoordinator(_ coordinator: BaseCoordinator, deepLink: DeepLinkType? = nil, animated: Bool = true, onPop: RouterCompletion? = nil)
-public func presentCoordinator(_ coordinator: Coordinator, animated: Bool = true, onDismiss: RouterCompletion? = nil)
+public func presentCoordinator(_ coordinator: BaseCoordinator, deepLink: DeepLinkType? = nil, animated: Bool = true, onDismiss: RouterCompletion? = nil)
-public func setRootCoordinator(_ coordinator: Coordinator, animated: Bool = true, onPop: RouterCompletion? = nil)
+public func setRootCoordinator(_ coordinator: BaseCoordinator, deepLink: DeepLinkType? = nil, animated: Bool = true, onPop: RouterCompletion? = nil)
 ```

 Typically if we want to PRESENT flow, we would create a new `Router` with a new `UINavigationController`: